310mc/https-310mc.github.io-tl/source/_posts/stella_maris/birthplace_of_stars_p2.md

 {% endbubble %}

 {% bubble Midori frustrated %}
-I’m so sick of fish… I’m so sick of fish…
+No more fish… No more fish…
 {% endbubble %}

 {% bubble Shinobu surprised0 %}